Sada Nahimana

 Sada Nahimana (born 21 April 2001) is a Burundian tennis player.

-She has a career-high singles ranking of world No. 251, reached on 3 October 2022.
-She also has a best junior ranking of 12, achieved on 15 July 2019.
+She has a career-high singles ranking of world No. 220, achieved on 25 August 2025, and peaked at No. 199 on the WTA doubles rankings on 27 October 2025.

-Nahimana made her WTA Tour main-draw debut at the 2018 Rabat Grand Prix in the doubles tournament, partnering Egyptian Sandra Samir.
+Nahimana has won five singles and eight doubles titles on the ITF Women's World Tennis Tour.
+She made her WTA Tour main-draw debut at the 2018 Rabat Grand Prix, partnering with Egyptian player Sandra Samir in doubles.